Skip to content

 Open the Input data database by double-clicking it in the Spine Toolbox workflow.

 The test system is built using alternatives.
 Alternative is a subset of the system than one can include to a scenario that is optimized by Flextool.
-For example when adding a wind plant, all the objects and relationships related to only the wind plant should be under their own alternative, so that the wind plant can be included or excluded form the scenario seamlessly.
+For example when adding a wind plant, all the entities related to only the wind plant should be under their own alternative, so that the wind plant can be included or excluded form the scenario seamlessly.

 • Each step will add a new alternative, and the data it contains, on top of the previous ones.